April 30, 2021

 A study carried out by MRM and Reach3 Insights found that 1 in 4 consumers indicated the introduction of technology would make them more likely to visit a venue.
 Another 38 percent said it would not make a difference to them, but would elevate the brand or restaurant’s reputation.
 Technology plays an essential role, without a doubt, but must be accompanied by other tactics such as universal mask usage and enforcement of social distancing.

 Boost customer confidence by providing a seamless, enhanced experience.
-Kontactless is a complete, end-to-end mobile ordering and payment solution for hotels, stadiums/arenas, and restaurants.
-With no app to download or extra hardware needed, it’s supremely simple to get up and running in just a day or two.
+Kontactless is a complete, end-to-end mobile ordering and payment solution for bars, hotels, stadiums/arenas, and restaurants.
+With no app to download or extra hardware needed, it’s supremely simple to get up and running in a few days.
 In a time of uncertainty, one thing is crystal clear: contactless tech is the hospitality industry’s greatest ally.